 How do I connect on a computer?

-- Click the “Start Your Visit” link provided in your e-mail.
+- Click the “Join Visit” link provided in your e-mail.

 - Enter your date of birth and press "Go."